This Fall while throwing together some of your favorite pumpkin pie recipes, or making plans for pumpkin carving, here’s some food for thought….

 Now that you know a little more about pumpkin, you might be wondering how you might go about introducing it to your dog or cat.

 Some pets may like the taste, others may not.
 Try adding a spoonful or two to their regular meals, or mixed with canned food.
 You might even be able to buy canned pet food that has pumpkin in it.
-Or if you’re good at baking….
-Try adding it to biscuits or dog treats.

 And just to keep things fun and festive, here are some great ideas to either spook up your front door, or just get a little critter creative with your pumpkin this Halloween…